-All funds and plans purchased for use in Clemson Home dining locations are for the personal use of the owner of the account or plan only and are non-transferable.
+Clemson University Dining Terms and Conditions – Academic Year 2021-22 All funds and plans purchased for use in Clemson Home dining locations are for the personal use of the owner of the account or plan only and are non-transferable.
 The Clemson Home dining funds and plans cannot be used as a gift card or gift certificate.
-Except as otherwise expressly stated in these terms, all Clemson Home dining funds and plans are non-refundable and will expire at the earlier of the last day of enrollment or employment, as applicable, or the last day of the current semester.
+Access dates, semester opening and closing of Dining Halls and retail locations are closely connected to the academic calendar and are readily available through https://housing.clemson.edu/ and social media outlets.

-All first-year students who live in University Housing are required to select an Unlimited meal plan for the first two semesters, fall and spring.
+All first-year students who begin in the fall semester and live in University Housing are required to select an Unlimited meal plan through the spring semester of their first year.

 This includes the Unlimited 300, Unlimited 200, and Unlimited 100 meal plans.
 Other meal plan options do not satisfy the first-year requirement.

-Fall semester: First-year students who are required to select a meal plan, but do not select a meal plan by the Sunday before classes will be assigned the Unlimited 200 meal plan and held responsible for associated charges.
+Fall semester: First-year students who are required to select a meal plan, but do not select a meal plan by the Sunday before the start of classes will be assigned the Unlimited 200 meal plan and will be required to pay all associated fees and charges.

 Purchased Paw Points are non-refundable and non-transferable.

-Unused meal swipes expire at the end of each semester.
+Unused meal swipes for student meal plans expire at the end of each semester.
 Refunds for unused meal swipes will not be issued.

 Refunds for unused meal plans will not be issued at the end of the semester if a student fails to opt out prior to payment of tuition or drop the selected meal plan during the specified drop/change week during the semester.
 If a meal plan is no longer desired by upperclassmen, transfers, commuters, or graduate students, they must opt out via iROAR Optional Fees prior to paying tuition for the semester.